 Types of ruins: Remnants of an old dam and a paper mill company

-Once the site of a thriving coal and railroad town in the late 1700s and early 1800s, the Lausanne Ruins are all that remain of a once-bustling coal and railroad town.
+Once the site of a thriving coal and railroad town in the late 1700s and early 1800s, the Lausanne Ruins are all that remain.
 A few foundations of former houses in Lausanne still exist but are slowly being reclaimed by nature.
 For those seeking an adventure through the wilderness, this ghost town near Jim Thorpe should be on your bucket list!

 Types of ruins: Remains of the Mill Creek tenement houses